kbjohnson-penn/WATCH-SS/README.md

-# SWIMCAP: Substitute Word analysIs for Mild Cognitive impAirment Prediction
+# WATCH-SS: Warning Assessment and Alerting Tool for Cognitive Health for Spontaneous Speech

 NOTE: Need to change the name to something more general on detecting diagnostic clues for cognitive impairment from language.